nissampa/sonic-mgmt_dpu_test/docs/testplan/DPU-test-plan.md

 .
 root@sonic:/home/cisco# <CLI TO CHECK DPU STATE>
 ```
 #### Pass/Fail Criteria
- * Verfiy all the state changes shown by cli are reflected properly such as reboot cause, pcie link failure, etc.
+ * Verfiy all the state changes shown by cli are reflected properly such as reboot cause, pcie link failure, etc. for all dpus

 ### 1.19 Check DPU LED status